-Thanks to her art sales, Maria was able to buy a house in Amsterdam’s Keizersgracht where she trained other female painters, including her former maid Geertje Pieters and another very talented pupil of Willem van Aelst: Rachel Ruysch.
-Constantijn Huygens wrote a poem about her in 1677, saying: “Maria van Oosterwijck stands at a rare height and has no equal.”
+Thanks to her art sales, Maria was able to buy a house on Amsterdam’s Keizersgracht where she trained other female painters, including her former maid Geertje Pieters and another very talented pupil of Willem van Aelst: Rachel Ruysch.
+Constantijn Huygens wrote a poem about Maria in 1677, saying: “Maria van Oosterwijck stands at a rare height and has no equal.”

 Rachel Ruysch (1664-1750) grew up in a rather interesting family.
 Her father was a well-known anatomist who owned a large collection of rare flora and fauna.
 Her mother’s family consisted of many painters, as a result of which she came into contact with painting as well as with animals and plants from an early age.

 Rachel preferred to paint woodland grounds and compositions with flowers.
-Because flower still-lifes were immensely popular in the Netherlands during the Golden Age, her lively, colorful works soon started to draw attention.
-She found herself in the luxury position that her paintings sold for such high prices that she could live off making only a few works per year.
+Because flowers were an immensely popular motive in the Netherlands during the Golden Age, her lively, colourful works soon started to draw attention.
+Her paintings sold for such high prices that she could live comfortably by making only a few works per year.

-Although women like Maria van Oosterwijck and Rachel Ruysch had a great influence on painting, there is one woman who managed to make quite a big impression.
+Although women like Maria van Oosterwijck and Rachel Ruysch had a great influence in the painting world, there is one woman who managed to make quite a big impression.
 In 1633, Judith Leyster (1609-1660) was the first woman in the Western world to be recognized as a master painter.

 It is quite a mystery how she developed into a painter since she did not come from an artistic family.
-Her father originally came from Antwerp and ran a brewery in Haarlem, called The Leystar.
-At the age of nineteen, she was already known in her hometown of Haarlem as a highly talented young woman that could compete with the best male painters of her time.
-In 1633, she was admitted to the Guild of Saint Luke of Artisans, making her the first woman to be recognized as a master painter.
+At the age of nineteen, she was already known in her hometown of Haarlem as a highly talented, young woman that could compete with the best male painters of her time.
+In 1633, she was admitted to the Guild of Saint Luke of Artisans, making her the first woman to be recognised as a master painter.

-Her style is very similar to that of Frans Hals.
-At first glance, their paintings are so similar that some of her works were once erroneously assigned to Frans Hals.
-Since Judith signed her works with only the letter “J”, it was also once thought that Frans Hals might have had an unknown brother by the name of Jan.
+Her style is very similar to that of Frans Hals and some of her works were once wrongly assigned to him.
+Since Judith signed her works with only the letter “J”, it was also rumoured that Frans Hals might have had an unknown brother by the name of Jan.

-She painted cheerful genre scenes.
+Leyster specialised in painting cheerful genre scenes.
 The people in her works often have vivid facial expressions and casual poses.
-As far as is known, Judith Leyster is the only woman who made paintings of modern figures, instead of mythological and Biblical scenes or still-lifes.
+As far as is known, Judith Leyster is the only woman who made paintings of modern figures, instead of mythological and Biblical scenes.

 Unfortunately, very few of her paintings have survived, probably because she only worked as a painter for a relatively short period of time.
-In 1635 she married the painter Jan Molenaer, after which she left the art world.
-Eighteen paintings are attributed with certainty to her.
+In 1635, she married the painter Jan Molenaer, after which she left the art world.
+Eighteen paintings are attributed to her with certainty.
 These works largely date from the period 1628-1635.

 Passion for art and revolution

-The aforementioned female painters were a rarity in a world that left little room for women to develop their talents.
-They were not supposed to have had the careers they had but were expected to stay at home to care for their husbands and children.
+These female painters were a rarity in a world that left little room for women to develop their talents.
+They were not supposed to have had the careers they carved out for themselves.

-The vast majority of these female painters have long disappeared from our history books, but thanks to historical research, they are increasingly being “rediscovered” today.
+The vast majority of these female painters have long disappeared from our history books, but thanks to feminist historical research, they are increasingly being ‘rediscovered’ today.
 The growing attention provides for new exhibitions that demonstrate the importance of these women for painting.

-Which female Dutch painter is your favorite and what do you like most about them and their work?
-Have you ever seen their work in a museum and if you have, which one did you see?
-Let us know about your experiences in the comments.
+Which female Dutch painter is your favourite?
+Have you ever seen their work in a museum?
+Tell us about your experiences in the comments.

 Feature Image: rijksmuseum.nl/Wikimedia Commons/Public Domain